Anne Warner (scientist): Career

 In addition to her research, Warner was involved in many scientific organisations, often in a leadership role.
 She was a member of NERC, the Marine Biological Association of the United Kingdom, the Lister Institute of Preventive Medicine, the Roslin Institute, the editorial board of The Journal of Physiology, the Committee of The Physiological Society, and many Medical Research Council boards and policy committees.
-In 1976, Warner returned to her alma mater, University College London, when she was appointed as a lecturer at the Royal Free Hospital School of Medicine.
-Throughout her years of work at the University, Warner held several positions including the position of Reader at the Department of Anatomy and Developmental Biology and Royal Society Foulerton Professor, an honour she received in 1986.
+In 1976, Warner returned to her alma mater, University College London, after being a lecturer at the Royal Free Hospital School of Medicine.
+Throughout her years of work at the university, Warner held several positions including the position of Reader at the Department of Anatomy and Developmental Biology and Royal Society Foulerton Professor, an honour she received in 1986.
 In addition, Warner was elected a Fellow of the Royal Society in 1985.
-Of all of the organisations and leadership roles that Warner was involved in, she is perhaps most well known for her role as Vice-President of the Marine Biological Association (MBA) council and Director of the CoMPLEX (Centre of Mathematics, Physics, and Life Sciences) at the University College London.
+Of all of the organisations and leadership roles that Warner was involved in, she is perhaps most well known for her role as vice-president of the Marine Biological Association (MBA) council and Director of the CoMPLEX (Centre of Mathematics, Physics, and Life Sciences) at the University College London.
 With Warner's role in the MBA, she is partially responsible for the organisation's survival and legacy to this day.
 Among many of the programs that Warner initiated in the organisation, she founded the cell physiology Workshop in 1984, which was responsible for creating many cell physiologist cohorts across the world.
 As director of the UCL CoMPLEX during its infantile stages, Warner was a co-founder of the organisation and fostered its development during her many years as its leader.
 As the leader of the organisation, Warner brought together a variety of different scientists to work towards the common goal of developing the field of biology.
 The organisation became an example and model for similar organisations in other countries.
 Her work with the organisations that she was involved in created a lasting legacy through her many programs that are still used today.